 order.
 For instance, workspace management module

-Each function has the following name format: bb-module-func
+Each function has the following name format: bb-module-func, where bb is

 script with specified exit code and logs exit message) from module